dunajski/lemme_sleep/README.md

 * in this project I used ATmega32 MCU,
 * small (10 mm x 2 mm) vibrating motor,
-* repository issues are made by me, while I'm using cards in GitKraken Glo :octopus: ​.
+* repository issues are made by me, while I'm using cards in GitKraken Glo :octopus:.